I use both ancient and modern astrological techniques, strengthened by a solid conceptual foundation of Hellenistic astrology.

 Available for those who:

-have experienced systematic oppression or violence due to gender, race, religion, place of origin, sexual orientation, are living with disability, immigrants or displaced people, victims of the the US prison/”justice” system, veterans, single parents, sex workers, those affected by care-giver burden, those in poverty or struggling with basic needs, or of any other marginalized identity not mentioned here.
+have experienced or face systematic/other oppression or violence due to gender, race, religion, place of origin, sexual orientation, are living with disability, immigrants or displaced people, victims of the the US prison/”justice” system, veterans, single parents, sex workers, those affected by care-giver burden, those in poverty or struggling with basic needs, or of any other marginalized identity not mentioned here.
 No questions asked.

 Send me an email at aligninglightastro@gmail.com to set up a session.